apache/activemq-artemis/artemis-docker/readme.md

 0 directories, 4 files

 Well done!
-Now you can continue with the Docker image build.
+Now you can continue with building the Docker image:
-Building the Docker Image:
-  Go to ../artemis-distribution/target/apache-artemis-2.17.0-SNAPSHOT-bin/apache-artemis-2.17.0-SNAPSHOT where you prepared the binary with Docker files.

   # Go to ../artemis-distribution/target/apache-artemis-2.17.0-SNAPSHOT-bin/apache-artemis-2.17.0-SNAPSHOT
   $ cd ../artemis-distribution/target/apache-artemis-2.17.0-SNAPSHOT-bin/apache-artemis-2.17.0-SNAPSHOT

-  # For CentOS
+  # For CentOS with full JDK
   $ docker build -f ./docker/Dockerfile-centos7-11 -t artemis-centos .

-  # For Ubuntu
+  # For Ubuntu with full JDK
   $ docker build -f ./docker/Dockerfile-ubuntu-11 -t artemis-ubuntu .

-  # Smaller Ubuntu image with just JRE
+  # For Ubuntu with just JRE
   $ docker build -f ./docker/Dockerfile-ubuntu-11-jre -t artemis-ubuntu .

+  # For Ubuntu on Linux ARMv7/ARM64 with full JDK
+  $ docker buildx build --platform linux/arm64,linux/arm/v7 --push -t {your-repository}/apache-artemis:2.17.0-SNAPSHOT -f ./docker/Dockerfile-ubuntu-11 .

 Note: -t artemis-centos and -t artemis-ubuntu are just tag names for the purpose of this guide

-For more info read the readme.md
+For more info see readme.md.
 ```

 The command to prepare the build of the Docker Image starting from the official
 release of ActiveMQ Artemis is shown below

 ```